geopython/pywps/docs/install.rst

 PyWPS-4
 ~~~~~~~

-The easiest to install PyWPS-4 is using the Python Package Index (PIP).
+The easiest way to install PyWPS-4 is using the Python Package Index (PIP).
 It fetches the source code from the repository and installs it automatically in the system.
 This might require superuser permissions (e.g. *sudo* in Debian based systems)::